The Free Design: In popular culture

 The song "I Found Love" can be found on Our Little Corner of the World: Music from Gilmore Girls.

-The song "Kites are Fun" was used as the theme music to the Irish comedy TV show Your Bad Self in 2010.
+The song "Kites Are Fun" was used as the theme music to the Irish comedy TV show Your Bad Self in 2010.

-"Kites are Fun" reached minor traction on TikTok in April and May 2020, and its sound was even used by singer-rapper Doja Cat.
-It was also the highest charting and only charting song by The Free Design, achieving a peak of number 114 on Billboard's Bubbling Under Hot 100 in 1968.

 The song "I Found Love" plays during the end credits of the 2021 film Werewolves Within.

 Cover versions

 In 1997, the band Tomorrow's World covered their song "Kites Are Fun".
 The Free Design song "Bubbles" was covered by Dressy Bessy on the 2000 The Powerpuff Girls soundtrack, and performed live by LA power-pop band Wondermints in the late 1990s.
 Chicago's The Flat Five often covered "Kites Are Fun" in their live set in the 2010s.

 Cover versions of their songs "Kites Are Fun", "I Found Love" and "2002 - A Hit Song" all appeared on the children's show Yo Gabba Gabba!
 "Kites Are Fun" was also covered by The Parallelograms, and appeared on the 2007 episode "Happy".
 "I Found Love" was covered by Trembling Blue Stars, and was featured on the 2008 episode "Love".
 "2002 - A Hit Song" was adapted for the 2009 episode "Band", and performed by the cast of the show.